VIMPAT® is indicated for the treatment of partial-onset seizures in patients 4 years of age and older.

 In the adult monotherapy clinical trial, adverse reactions were generally similar to those observed and attributed to drug in adjunctive placebo-controlled trials, with the exception of insomnia (observed at a higher rate of ≥2%).
 In the adult adjunctive placebo-controlled trials, the most common adverse reactions (≥10% and greater than placebo) were dizziness, headache, nausea, and diplopia.
-Pediatric adverse reactions are similar to those seen in adult patients.
+Pediatric adverse reactions were similar to those seen in adult patients.

 VIMPAT is a Schedule V controlled substance.

-Adverse Event Profile In Adult Patients
+Adverse Event Profile In Adult Patients2

 Most common adverse events in the historical-controlled, conversion-to-monotherapy trial in adult patients